Student Handbook

 Welcome

-On behalf of the faculty and staff of Bothell High School, we extend a welcome to all students as we begin the 2020-2021 school year.
-Bothell High School offers a place for each student.
+On behalf of the faculty and staff of Bothell High School, we extend a welcome to all students as we begin the 2021-2022 school year.
+This past year has been a unique learning experience for all of us.
+We are so excited to be able to start the school year with you back on campus.
+The 2021-22 school year is sure to look different than previous years, but know that Bothell High School offers a place for each student.
 There are a variety of opportunities to connect with peers and adult mentors in academic, athletic and extracurricular opportunities such as our variety of clubs.
 We strongly encourage students to pursue excellence in their academic studies, actively engage in the extracurricular programs, seek support from teachers to be successful, and treat everyone at Bothell HS with respect and kindness.

-This handbook is a guide for students and families at Bothell HS, and includes our policies, procedures, and important information.
-Please, refer to this guide when questions arise.
+This handbook is a guide and the information included is subject to change.
+Remember to always check the Bothell HS website (https://bothell.nsd.org) for the most up-to-date information on events, schedules, and activities and the district’s Student’s Rights and Responsibilities handbook for additional specifics on policies.
 In some cases, you may also need to consult your teachers’ course expectations and guidelines.
-Remember to always check the Bothell HS website for the most up-to-date information on events, schedules, and activities and the district’s Student’s Rights and Responsibilities handbook for additional specifics on policies.

 While Bothell HS is a large comprehensive high school, we strive to maintain a personalized approach to each student’s progress.
 The administrative team, faculty, and staff are committed to promoting a quality school environment that celebrates the strengths and diversity of its students and staff.
 We look forward to a great year!
 Please, do not hesitate to contact us if we may be of assistance to you.
 We encourage you to visit our website.